-- Target Behaviors/Specific Descriptions. - Baseline data including the actual dates the baseline data was collected. - The criteria for success (A generic statement such as "The member will obey the rules more frequently" is not acceptable, as it does not state a quantified amount that can be compared to baseline data). - Methods of Behavioral Intervention includes the following: - Method A description of the behavioral intervention that implementation staff (and/or unpaid support staff) will employ given the occurrence/nonoccurrence of the target behavior(s). - Method and Schedule of Reinforcement The method statement must specify and describe the method of reinforcement, the type of re-enforcers to be used, when the reenforcers will be provided (i.e., the schedule of reinforcement), by whom, and whether re-enforcers are delivered upon occurrence/reoccurrence of the target behavior(s), or upon the occurrence of behavior(s) incompatible with the target behavior(s). - Data Collection A description of the quantified information that will be collected during the implementation of the Behavior Management Plan.
+- The Name and Agency Identification Number of the member for whom the plan has been developed - Implementation Date the date the plan is implemented - Target Behaviors/Specific Descriptions. - Baseline data including the actual dates the baseline data was collected. - The criteria for success (A generic statement such as "The member will obey the rules more frequently" is not acceptable, as it does not state a quantified amount that can be compared to baseline data). - Methods of Behavioral Intervention includes the following:

+- Method A description of the behavioral intervention that implementation staff (and/or unpaid support staff) will employ given the occurrence/nonoccurrence of the target behavior(s). - Method and Schedule of Reinforcement The method statement must specify and describe the method of reinforcement, the type of reinforcers to be used, when the reinforcers will be provided (i.e., the schedule of reinforcement), by whom, and whether reinforcers are delivered upon occurrence/reoccurrence of the target behavior(s), or upon the occurrence of behavior(s) incompatible with the target behavior(s). - Data Collection A description of the quantified information that will be collected during the implementation of the Behavior Management Plan.
 This must include who collects the information and what type of quantified information is recorded, such as frequency or duration of behavior.
 This information must be of the same type as that collected during baseline so that comparisons can occur. - Responsible person a designated Behavior Management Specialist is responsible for the Behavior Management Plan in terms of its appropriateness in clinical practice and for financial reimbursement, and for identifying staff and/or others and their respective responsibility relative to the plan.
 It should be noted that implementation staff do not have to be named individually, but they must have received the required implementation training prior to implementing the plan.
 The Behavior Management Specialist must sign and date all plans prior to their implementation (or review and co-sign plans signed and dated by a Behavior Management Assistant).
 The signature of any individual(s) who participated in the development of the written plan must also be included in the plan (and the date of their participation), along with the degree, and other credentials (license type and number) of each individual.